evecentral/eve-central.com/README.md

 ## Introduction ##

-Welcome to the source code to EVE-Central.com, the oldest and still the most popular cross region EVE market browser site.
+Welcome to the source code to EVE-Central.com, the oldest and still the most popular cross region EVE market browser site (since 2006!).

-I (Yann) have decided to release the source code behind the site in order to foster new development activities and allow for community contributions to the core of the site.
+I have decided to release the source code behind the site in order to foster new development activities and allow for community contributions to the core of the site.
 I believe in open source software, and hope this model can be successfully applied to